ZigaVukcevicDev/case-study-scrape-cats/README.md

 ### Try out this use case.

-Data based on single cat:
+Selected data based on single cat:
 - name
 - image
 - gender (selecting only males)